h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-templates/scoring-pipeline-deployment-templates.md

     <p align="center">Figure 1: Hydraulic System Cylinder Diagram</p>
 </p>

-By the end of this tutorial, you will predict the **cooling condition** for a **Hydraulic System Test Rig** by deploying a **MOJO Scoring Pipeline** into production using **Driverless AI's Production Ready Deployment Templates**.
+By the end of this self-paced course, you will predict the **cooling condition** for a **Hydraulic System Test Rig** by deploying a **MOJO Scoring Pipeline** into production using **Driverless AI's Production Ready Deployment Templates**.
 The Hydraulic System Test Rig data comes from the **[UCI Machine Learning Repository: Condition Monitoring of Hydraulic Systems Data Set](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems#)**.
 Hydraulic System Test Rigs are used to test components in Aircraft Equipment, Ministry of Defense, Automotive Applications, and more [7].

 ### Deep Dive and Resources